Dyvil/Dyvil-Language-Reference/types/reference-types.md

 string = "def"
 println stringReference.get   // prints 'def'
 stringReference.set "test"
 println string                // prints 'test'
 ```

 ## The `&` Operator

 The `&` prefix operator (read 'Reference Operator') allows you to reference a data member.
-The following data members are allowed in this process:
+The following data members are allowed as the operand:

 - Local Variables
 - Instance Fields
 - Static Fields
 - Class Parameters

-It is not possible to reference a method parameter or a property (instance or static).
-Doing so will result in a compiler error.
+- Properties (pairs of getter and setter methods)

 Array elements (array + index) can also be referenced: